amirhosseinzlf/STARLA/README.md

 ### Dataset Structure

   A Dataset is provided to reproduce the results.
-This dataset contains our DRL agent, training data of the agent, episodes of random testing of the agent, episodes generated STARLA, execution data of generated episodes as well as the data required to compare the similarities of states and answer RQs.
+This dataset contains our DRL agent, training data of the agent, episodes of random testing of the agent, episodes generated STARLA, execution data of generated episodes as well as the data required to compare the similarities of states and answer RQs for both use cases.
+Thus the dataset is devided into two parts:

-    STARLA-dataset
+  1. Dataset_Cart_Pole
+  2. Dataset_MTC

+    Dataset
      .
+     |Dataset_Cart_pole/
      |
      |--- /dqn-cartpole-50000-with127-GA-Mut-2.pkl             Trained DQN agent 50k steps in Cartpole environment
      |